 An apple a day keeps the vet away, which means there’s more time to play (at least that’s how the saying goes at the dog park).
 Leash up the pup and put on your favorite blanket scarf, because it’s time for everyone’s favorite fall activity: Illinois apple picking.
-Check out these dog-friendly apple orchards, and prepare your camera to take so many pics for the ‘gram.
+Check out these dog-friendly apple orchards, and don’t furget your camera cuz you’ll be taking so many pics for the ‘gram.

 1. Tanners Orchard

 U-pick: 10 a.m.-5 p.m., 7 days a week through September; October openings are dependent on apple availability